 activities.
 If we had to do it over again, we would schedule the trip earlier or later in the season when the heat may not be as extreme, even if the nights are colder.
 We would also

 read up on the area prior to the trip, which would have given us greater insight into the history, geology and geography of our experience.

 National Park and other recreation areas in southern Utah.
-The visitor center at Bryce Canyon was under renovation, but we managed to view the 20-minute film
+The visitor center at Bryce Canyon was under renovation, but we managed to view

 It would have been very easy to extend our two-hour visit in Bryce, but we knew we also